 Planning Ahead to Protect Yields

-Southeast and Delta growers know they have to stay a step – or more – ahead of the curve, from knowing which varieties protect against regional pests and diseases to managing rapidly changing insect weed pressure.
+Climate and weather fluctuations, growing disease and insect pressure, and ongoing resistance issues mean Southeast and Delta growers have to stay a step ahead in scouting for and managing threats.
 The effects of these decisions are far reaching and ultimately impact crop quality, yields and the bottom line.